 The most digitally mature businesses typically possess several organisational enablers: a fail-fast culture, strategic partnerships, specialist skills, and agile structures.
 Alongside these enablers, we see a number of key tactics being used by companies that have achieved digital marketing maturity through digital marketing transformation.

 1. Set a KPI for transformation

 Many companies traditionally set KPIs relating to growth or revenue, but setting digital marketing maturity itself as the objective is an important and powerful step.
 It will help get buy-in among individuals, regions, teams, and departments from the top down to make the shift to becoming a digital-first marketing organisation.

 2. Prioritise the customer journey

 Many global organisations are structured according to geographical markets or products.
 This often means there are many marketing departments, each with their own agencies (both creative and media), ways of measuring performance, and technologies.
-To put the customer first, you have to centralise all functions.
-This allows you to provide support to teams at scale.
+To put the customer first, you have to centralise those functions that can provide support to multiple teams at scale (e.g. media buying).

 3. Upskill and hire for agility